d16-nichevo/alternity-initiative-tracker/readme.md

 This tool is a simple web page.
 You can open in it any modern browser, on any device, either locally from your hard drive or from a hosted location on the internet.

-Currently the tool requires internet access.
-Future versions may remove this requirement.

 ## Demo

 You can see a demo [here](http://members.iinet.net.au/~nichevo/alternity-initiative-tracker/).